 Step 5.
-Calculate the net change in carbon storage associated with recycling wood products.
-These adjusted credits are then combined with the estimated forest carbon sequestration from recycling wood products to calculate the final GHG emission factor for recycling dimensional lumber and MDF.
-EPA estimates forest carbon storage in wood products, involving three parameters, as mentioned in the section on source reduction:
+Calculate the net change in carbon storage associated with reusing wood products.
+These adjusted credits are then combined with the estimated forest carbon sequestration from reusing wood products to calculate the final GHG emission factor for reusing dimensional lumber.
+EPA estimated forest carbon storage in wood products, involving three parameters, as mentioned in the section on source reduction:

-- 1. The change in timber harvests resulting from increased recycling of wood products; - 2.
+- 1. The change in timber harvests resulting from increased reuse of wood products; - 2.
 The change in forest carbon storage as a result of a reduction in timber harvests; and - 3.
-The change in carbon stored in in-use wood products from increased recycling.
+The change in carbon stored in in-use wood products from increased reuse.

-Exhibit 11-15 provides data on these components of the overall forest carbon sequestration factor for both wood products.
-Compared to source reduction of wood products, recycling results in a larger increase in net carbon storage (i.e., an additional 0.7 MTCO2e of carbon storage from recycling compared to source reduction, or the difference between 2.5 and 1.8 MTCO2e).
+Exhibit 12-12 provides data on these components of the overall forest carbon sequestration factor for dimensional lumber.
+Compared to source reduction of dimensional lumber, reuse results in a larger increase in net carbon storage (i.e., an additional $0.7 \, \text{MTCO}2 \text{e}$ of carbon storage from reuse compared to source reduction, or the difference between $2.6 \, \text{and} \, 1.9 \, \text{MTCO}2 \text{e}$ ).
 This result is driven by the change in carbon storage in in-use products.
-When wood products are recycled, the recycled wood remains in in-use products; when virgin wood products are avoided through source reduction, however, they do not enter the in-use pool of wood products.
-Consequently, the reduction in carbon storage in in-use wood products is less for recycling than it is for source reduction.
+When wood products are reused, the reused wood remains in in-use products; when virgin wood products are avoided through source reduction, however, they do not enter the in-use pool of wood products.
+Consequently, the reduction in carbon storage in in-use wood products is less for reuse than it is for source reduction.
 For more information on forest carbon storage and each component of the overall factor, see the Forest Carbon Storage chapter.